-All of these responses are "no" because specific, potential impacts would be determined at the project level.
-At this stage of review, project-specific impacts are not known, and the existing Code requirements, along with the measures required by the amendments, would preclude significant, unmitigated, project-level impacts to soils.
+All otherof these responses are "no" or-because specific, potential impacts would be determined at the project level, each.
+At this stage of which must makereview, project-related findings to ensure that therespecific impacts are nonot known, and the existing Code requirements, along with the measures required by the amendments, would preclude significant, unmitigated, project-level impacts to soils.